chef/chef-web-docs/chef_master/source/install_dk.rst

 -----------------------------------------------------
 To install the Chef development kit:

 #.
-Visit this page: https://downloads.chef.io/chefdk.
-The Chef development kit supports Debian, macOS, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, Ubuntu, and Microsoft Windows.
+Visit the `ChefDK downloads page <https://downloads.chef.io/chefdk>`_ and select a package for one of the `supported platforms </platforms.html#chef-dk>`_.
+These docs refer to macOS setup instructions specifically.
 #.
-Select a platform, and then a package.
-(These docs refer to macOS setup instructions specifically.)
-#.
 Click the download button.
 #.
 Follow the steps in the installer and install the Chef development kit to your machine.
-The Chef development kit is installed to ``/opt/chefdk/`` on macOS or Linux systems and C:\opscode\chefdk\ on Windows.
+The Chef development kit is installed to ``/opt/chefdk/`` on macOS or Linux systems and ``C:\opscode\chefdk\`` on Windows.
 #.
 Optional.
 Set the default shell.
 On Microsoft Windows it is strongly recommended to use Windows PowerShell and cmd.exe.

 Set System Ruby